Depression. Causes, symptoms, treatment of the disease

 • depersonalization;

-• reassessment of a person's own strengths ().
+• overestimation of a person’s own strengths ().

-A person suffering from this disorder is not able to experience joyful emotions.
+A person suffering from this disorder is unable to experience joyful emotions.
 He minimizes communication with people (social isolation), he is not touched by the care and love of others.

-So called fatigue which is characteristic of depression.
+That's what it's called increased fatigue, which is characteristic of depressive states.
 Man feels constant fatigue, lethargy, apathy.
-It is difficult for him to find the strength to do the usual housework.
-The concentration of attention decreases, there is literally not enough energy for anything (it is even difficult to get out of bed).
+It is difficult for him to find the strength to do his usual housework.
+Concentration decreases, there is literally not enough energy for anything (it’s difficult to even get out of bed).

 Symptoms

 A person painfully experiences the absence of any emotions and feelings: love, joy, compassion, affection.
-Such painful "insensibility" is accompanied by apathy, dreary mood, anxiety, psychomotor retardation or fussiness.
+Such painful “unfeeling” is accompanied by apathy, sad mood, anxiety, psychomotor retardation or fussiness.
 Other symptoms include:

-1. Feeling of "stiffness" in the soul (spiritual emptiness);
+1. A feeling of “numbness” in the soul (spiritual emptiness);

-2. Dullness of tactile sensations, taste and smell;
+2. Dulling of tactile sensations, taste and smell;

-3. Anesthesia of vital emotions (feeling of bodily change);
+3. Anesthesia of vital emotions (feeling of bodily changes);

 4. Alienation of thoughts and feelings;